Startseite

 Applications for the Artists in Residence at ICST program must be submitted using the online form.

-This application window is open until 1 September 2025 at 24:00h CET.
-Candidates will be notified in mid-October 2026.
+The deadline for applications is 1 September 2026 at 24:00h CET.
+Candidates will be notified during the second half of October 2026.
 The residencies will be awarded by a jury consisting of ICST researchers and project leaders.

 Please upload the following documents: